rifset/mcu-movie-analysis/README.md

 ```

 <img src="figure-markdown_github/other-genre-1.png" width="80%" style="display: block; margin: auto;" />
 Every MCU movie is an action and adventure movie.
-But, other than those
+But other than those
 two mentioned genres, the three topmost genres that also dominate the
 entire MCU’s movies.
 Around sixty percent are dominated by **Sci-Fi**,
 and around eighteen percent are **Comedy** and **Fantasy**.
 In my